frozenlib/structmeta/doc/struct_meta.md

 The type `T` in the table above needs to implement `syn::parse::Parse`.

 The type in `field type (with span)` column of the table above has `span` member and holds `Span` of parameter name.

-Some types can be wrap with `Option` to make them optional parameters.

 ## Unnamed parameter